These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 A. 10 dB

-T5C - Electronic principles; capacitance, inductance, current flow in circuits, alternating current, definition of RF, power calculations
+T5C - Electronic principles: capacitance; inductance; current flow in circuits; alternating current; definition of RF; DC power calculations; impedance

 T5C01 (D)